Essential Gardening Tools And DIY Storage Ideas

 Loppers are long-handled bypass pruners.
 Their long handles allow you to reach high places and provide enough leverage to cut through thick branches in a single squeeze.

 While pruners and loppers are used for heavy-duty cutting, snips are used for finer details.
 These tiny blades are better than regular scissors for deadheading, cutting flowers, and snipping herbs in the kitchen because they provide more control.

 20. Watering Can

-Do you need a watering can on your garden tools list when nearly everyone has a garden hose or two?
+When nearly everyone has a garden hose or two, do you need a watering can on your garden tools list?
 We agree.
 Moving to a large house can be inconvenient at times.
-Watering cans are beneficial when planting new annuals or seedlings, and they are required when using rain barrels to save water.
+Watering cans are beneficial when planting new annuals or seedlings and are required when using rain barrels to save water.

 Unfortunately, there are no weed-pulling garden tools on this list.
-However, there are some that make the task much more accessible.
+However, some make the task much more accessible.
 Good weeders cut through roots and aerate the soil while putting less strain on your hand and wrist.

 22. Hand Seeder

 Starting plants in individual pots does not have to be complicated.
 Using a hand seeder instead of pinching and holding onto individual seeds simplifies the process.
 These tools have a compartment for the seeds and a long shaft through which the seeds slide.